 We initiated a Phase IIa clinical proof-of-concept clinical trial of Archexin in January 2014 to study its safety and efficacy in patients with metastatic RCC.
 In the trial, Archexin will be administered in combination with everolimus (Afinitor®), and will be conducted in two stages.
 The first stage will be dose ranging, with up to three dose groups with three RCC patients each, to determine the maximal tolerated dose ("MTD") of Archexin in combination with everolimus.
 Once the MTD has been determined, thirty RCC patients will be randomized to two treatment groups, either Archexin in combination with everolimus or everolimus alone, in a ratio of 2:1.
-We plan to complete the initial safety component of this study in the second half of 2015.
-Expenses related to Archexin increased for the three and six months ended June, 2015 compared to the same periods in 2014 due to patient enrollment activities.
+We plan to complete the initial safety component of this study by the end of 2015.
+Expenses related to Archexin increased for the three and nine months ended September 30, 2015 compared to the same periods in 2014 due to patient enrollment activities.